Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 * Source code and design files (`Download <https://github.com/Tinkerforge/nfc-rfid-bricklet/zipball/master>`__)

-Compatability
+Compatibility
 -------------

 The Bricklet should work with every tag that is either compatible to Mifare Classic, NFC Forum Type 1 or NFC Forum Type 2.
-We explicitly tested the Bricklet with the following tags.
+We explicitly tested the Bricklet with the following tags:

 **Mifare Classic:**